-Here are the best LED strategies to grow your local economy with municipal support:
+Here are the best LED (local economic development) strategies to grow your local economy with municipal support:

 The infrastructure bill and American Rescue Plan include funds for local governments to allocate towards physical and digital infrastructure.
 Choose wisely about how your locality spends its funding, and consider how many construction and IT jobs can be created in your community by hiring outside support on your selected infrastructure projects.

 There will be a lot of work for public sector employees with the rise in infrastructure projects and business growth.
-Automate government processes like online permit applications, business registration, and other application types via your website to save your clerk’s department hundreds of hours a month.
+Automate government processes like online permit applications, business registration, and other application types via your website to save your government hundreds of hours a month.
 Don’t make constituents drive to city hall, allow them the convenience of filling out forms and permits fully online, at any time.

 To learn more about how automation can help with local government innovation, explore these GovPilot case studies:

 If your community has a government job open that can’t be automated, read on in the Public Sector Recruiting guide to find talented individuals for the job.

 Taking action to improve the physical infrastructure in your town will create construction jobs and improve the lives of constituents.
-Consider upgrading communal areas like public buildings and county and township parks to be natural disaster proof and more modern.
+Consider improving public community spaces like public buildings and county and township parks to be natural disaster proof and more modern.